Editors note: This blog post was first published in January 2020 but has been updated for relevancy.

 Height adjustable desks (or sit stand desks) allow workers to shift easily from seated to standing positions.
 They promise healthier, more comfortable and productive workspace settings for those who use them.
-They have generated a lot of hype over the last few years and have quickly gone from office novelty to a permanent fixture in many modern workplaces.
+In recent years, they have gone from office novelty to a permanent fixture in many modern workplaces.

-First, let's look at how the trend is growing.
+First, let's look at how the trend started.

 The rise of height adjustable desks